appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/post-message.md

 ## Parent message

-When you embed an Appsmith app as an iFrame on a website, the Parent message allows you to listen to the message from that parent website.
+When you embed an Appsmith app as an iframe on a website, the Parent message allows you to listen to the message from that parent website.
 You can use this method to make Appsmith react to events from the parent website.
-The parent website will call this function when a button is clicked -
+The parent website calls this function when a button is clicked -
 ```
 const iFrame = document.getElementById(”#appsmith-iframe”);
 iFrame.contentWindow.postMessage("Parent message", 'https://your-appsmith-domain.com');